Highways in the Czech Republic: Motorways

 Originally, motorway D47 was planned from Brno to Ostrava and construction in the section Lipník nad Bečvou - Ostrava started under this number, but in the end the ŘSD in 2006 decided that the D47 should be classified as an extension of the D1 motorway.

-Roads for motorcars
+Highways for motorcars

-Road for motorcars do not form a network on their own, they are just upgraded sections of regular highways.
-Roads for motorcars are not subject to tolls for vehicles with total weight up to 3.5 t.
-The signs on roads for motorcars consist of white text on a blue background, like on other highways and unlike on motorways, where the background is green.
+Highways for motorcars do not form a network on their own, they are just upgraded sections of regular highways.
+Highways for motorcars are not subject to tolls for vehicles with total weight up to 3.5 t.
+The signs on highways for motorcars consist of white text on a blue background, like on other highways and unlike on motorways, where the background is green.
 Exits, like on motorways, are usually numbered.
 The speed limit is 110 km/h.